 Withdraw Money From An ATM

 My favorite method of getting local currency while traveling is the ATM.
-Yes, I understand that most ATMs will be out of network and charge big fees.
+Yes, I understand that most ATMs will be out of the network and charge hefty fees.
 But banks tend to offer the best foreign currency exchange rates of any available option.